 See how Intellis can help your district implement predictive maintenance technology—schedule a discovery call.

 Budget constraints are a reality for every school district, making it crucial to allocate resources efficiently.
-Facilities management software allows schools to make data-driven decisions, optimizing their spending.
+K-12 Capital Planning Software allows schools to make data-driven decisions, optimizing their spending.
 For example, by analyzing energy usage data, schools can find opportunities to enhance energy efficiency, lowering utility costs.
-Technology enables districts to stretch every dollar, ensuring more of the budget goes toward supporting students and staff.
+Technology enables districts to stretch every dollar, ensuring that a greater portion of the budget is allocated toward supporting students and staff.

 3. Enhanced Safety and Security

-Safety is a top priority in schools, and facilities management technology provides tools to keep students and staff safe.
+Safety is a top priority in schools, and facilities management technology offers tools to ensure the safety of students and staff.
 Smart cameras, automated building access systems, and occupancy sensors ensure secure facilities and help track who’s in the building at all times.
-Integrating these systems into facilities management platforms allows centralized monitoring, enabling swift responses to potential security issues.
+Integrating these systems into facilities management platforms enables centralized monitoring, allowing for swift responses to potential security issues.

 Explore Intellis solutions for creating safer school environments.